Live operational scope, May 2026 · API v2.0

 The method demonstrated on public and proprietary data.

-Invarians captures strictly physical metrics from L1 chains, rollups and native bridges, substrate signals on structure and on demand.
+Invarians captures strictly physical metrics from L1 chains, rollups and variable-latency bridge surfaces (CCIP, CCTP), substrate signals on structure and on demand.
 Narrative and economic metrics (gas price, token price, TVL) are excluded by design.

 A nominal is computed per chain, divergences from that nominal are detected against a published calibration, and the result is exposed as a signed attestation to AI agents.
 Agents gain structural awareness of the chains they operate on and can schedule execution inside the most nominal windows to secure their transactions.
-Invarians is focused on RWA and institutional workflows, not daily trading.
+Invarians is focused on cross-chain workflows for DeFi risk dashboards, DAO treasury operators, intent solvers, and Chainlink CRE integrators, not daily trading.
+Institutional RWA settlement is a Phase 02-03 target, gated on the hybrid Chainlink Functions DON deployment.

 A signed attestation is only as trustworthy as the pipeline that produced it.